bokchan/iac-task/PROJECT.md

 ---

-## FAQ: In-Memory Storage
+## FAQ

 **Q: How do GET endpoints work without a database?**
 A: Jobs are stored in a Python dictionary with thread-safe locks.
 When you call GET /jobs/{id}, it looks up the job in memory.
-When background tasks update job status, they update the same in-memory dictionary.
-This works perfectly for a single-container PoC.
+Background tasks update the same dictionary.
+Works perfectly for single-container PoC.

 **Q: Is this just mocking the storage?**
 A: No!
 This is real, functional storage - just not persistent.
 Jobs are actually created, updated, and retrieved.
-The only difference from a database is that data is lost on restart.
+Only difference from a database is data loss on restart.

 **Q: Can I test multiple jobs?**
 A: Yes!
-You can submit dozens of jobs, they'll all be stored and tracked correctly during the application runtime.
+Submit dozens of jobs - they'll all be stored and tracked correctly during application runtime.

 **Q: What happens on ECS restart/redeploy?**
 A: All job data is lost.
-For a PoC demo, simply submit new test jobs after deployment.
+For PoC demo, simply submit new test jobs after deployment.

-**Q: When should I add PostgreSQL?**
-A: When you need:
+---

+## Future Enhancements (Out of Scope)

+If you need to extend beyond PoC (+3-4 hours for PostgreSQL):
+- Persistent storage with RDS PostgreSQL
+- Separate worker service for better scaling
-- Persistence across restarts
+- Authentication/Authorization
-- Multiple container instances (horizontal scaling)
-- Historical job data and audit trails
-- Production deployment
+- Production monitoring and alarms
-(Adds 3-4 hours to implementation time)
+- Comprehensive testing suite
+- Message queue (SQS) for better job distribution